alastairlundy/CliRunner/SECURITY.md

 To report a security vulnerability please privately report a Security Vulnerability in the Security tab on this project within GitHub.
 Please ensure you provide all the details regarding the vulnerability.
 I will try to reply to your report within 2-3 Business Days acknowledging receipt of it.

 I will then investigate the issue further and decide whether or not to accept the vulnerability.
-I will then inform you whether we accept the vulnerability or not.
+I will then inform you whether I accept the vulnerability or not.

 If the vulnerability is accepted please do not publish the details of the vulnerability until at least 1 Business Day after the updates patching the security vulnerability have been released .